build-trust/ockam/documentation/guides/rust/get-started/02-worker/README.md

 // examples/02-worker.rs
 // This node creates a worker, sends it a message, and receives a reply.

-// This node creates a worker, sends it a message, and receives a reply.

 use hello_ockam::Echoer;
 use ockam::{Context, Result};